'Yininmadyemi' – Thou didst let fall

 “Eddie and fellow Aboriginal and Torres Strait Islander men and women defended our country, they were prepared to fall but upon returning to our country, they were left to fall again – ‘yininmadyemi,’ thou didst let fall,” Mr Albert said.

-The artwork will be composed of 4 standing bullets at 7-metres tall, to represent those who survived and 3 fallen shells in remembrance of those who made the ultimate sacrifice.
-Author and Wiradjuri woman Anita Heiss will work with Mr Albert to write inscriptions honouring Aboriginal and Torres Strait Islander servicemen and women.
-These will be engraved on the bullets.
+The artwork is composed of 4 standing bullets at 7-metres tall, to represent those who survived and 3 fallen shells in remembrance of those who made the ultimate sacrifice.
+Author and Wiradjuri woman Anita Heiss worked with Mr Albert to write inscriptions honouring Aboriginal and Torres Strait Islander servicemen and women.
+These were engraved on the bullets.

 Aboriginal and Torres Strait Islander peoples have served Australia in the military from before the Boer War to the present, but it may never be known how many officially served as ethnic origin was never required to be documented.